 Hi-Lo: A pricing game where you choose three of the most expensive grocery items to win a big prize.
 On the show, they show the prices of the three you chose to put in the Hi row, then each one not chosen goes in the Lo row.
 If any of the Lo items are more expensive than the cheapest item in the Hi row, you lose.
 On the electronic game, it just dumps the prices of all six grocery items after you chose the three that belong on the Hi row, giving no suspense to the proceedings.

 Pick-a-Pair: One of the simpler games: Choose a pair of six grocery items that have the same price.
-The game’s set up so all six items match with something so there’s always three pairs.
+The show’s sets the prizes up so all six items match with another grocery item, so there’s always three matching pairs.
 The electronic game will just show the prices of the items if you’re wrong, otherwise it say you won the “big prize” if you got them right.

 Clock Game: Make rapid-fire bids of two items, one at a time, within the time limit.
-The most accurate, showing the higher/lower as you make bids, and surprisingly inputting bids in the keypad isn’t completely awful.
+The most accurate, showing the higher/lower as you make bids, and surprisingly inputting bids in the keypad isn’t that cumbersome.

 Magic #: Choose a number between the most expensive prize and the least expensive prize.
 On the show, it’s a lever you push up and down, complete with cute electronic sound effects.
-Unfortunately they ran out of budget to emulate this in the electronic game, you just put in a number.
+Unfortunately they ran out of budget to emulate this in the electronic game, you just input the magic number yourself.
 It’s alright, but not nearly as cool.

 Grocery Game: Buy an amount of grocery items that total between $20-21 to win a big prize.
 In the electronic game, you choose the number of the item, then the amount you want.
-It doesn’t show individual values, only your total up to that point.
+It doesn’t show individual values, only your total up to that point, like the other games.